VenueYounk/fastapi-kafka-chess/README.md

 make storages
 ```

 This command builds and starts the application using Docker Compose.

 or

 ```bash
 make all
 ```

 Access the application at `http://localhost:8000`.

+you can also use Mongo Express at `http://localhost:8081`.

 ### Stop the Application